 If you’ve got a beard or you’re growing yours out, just keep it clean and your skin should be pretty happy.
 If you don’t cleanse well enough, all sorts of gnarly things can happen in there: dead skin cells build up, bacteria proliferates, and that’s how zits happen.

 Here’s one super-essential tip: avoid using aftershave (or any product) that contains alcohol.
 It’ll increase inflammation and irritation, dry your skin out, and increase the chance of breakouts.

-The key is to not shave too close to the skin.
+The key to avoiding razor bumps is to not shave too close to the skin.
 Using an electric razor, a single-blade disposable, or a razor made specifically for PFB (such as the Bump Fighter Razor) may be helpful.
 The “wet shaving” technique with a single- or double-edged blade is also a popular technique.
 Some people find that an electric clipper set to leave a five-o’clock shadow (a little bit of stubble) gives good results.

 Start by soaking the beard with a shaving cream for several minutes.

 Shave with the grain — not against the grain.
 Don’t apply too much pressure on the razor.